Core objectives and history of the IUNR

 Part of the Zurich University of Applied Sciences

 In 2004 the name of the Bachelor's degree programme was changed into «Natural Resource Sciences», reflecting the changed focus, namely the shift away from agriculture to the landscape with its diverse functions.
 In 2007 the Institute of Natural Resource Sciences (formerly a department) joined the School of Life Sciences and Facility Management, which is part of the newly founded Zurich University of Applied Sciences.
-From autumn 2017 graduates of the BSc course are able to complete an MSc in Environment and Natural Resources.
+Since autumn 2017 graduates of the BSc course are able to complete an MSc in Environment and Natural Resources.